Free France: Armistice

 On 22 June 1940, Marshal Pétain signed an armistice with Germany, followed by a similar one with Italy on 24 June; both of these came into force on 25 June.
 After a parliamentary vote on 10 July, Pétain became the leader of the newly established authoritarian regime known as Vichy France, the town of Vichy being the seat of government.
 De Gaulle was tried in absentia in Vichy France and sentenced to death for treason.
 He, on the other hand, regarded himself as the last remaining member of the legitimate Reynaud government and considered Pétain's assumption of power to be an unconstitutional coup d'état.

 Beginnings of the Free French forces

 Despite de Gaulle's call to continue the struggle, few French forces initially pledged their support.
-By the end of July 1940, only about 7,000 soldiers had joined the Free French Army in England.
+By the end of July 1940, only about 7,000 soldiers had joined the Free French Army in Britain.
 Three-quarters of French servicemen in Britain requested repatriation.

 France was bitterly divided by the conflict.
 Frenchmen everywhere were forced to choose sides, and often deeply resented those who had made a different choice.
-One French admiral, René-Émile Godfroy, voiced the opinion of many of those who decided not to join the Free French forces, when in June 1940, he explained to the exasperated British why he would not order his ships from their Alexandria harbour to join de Gaulle:
+One French admiral, René-Émile Godfroy, voiced the opinion of many of those who decided not to join the Free French forces, when in June 1940, he explained to the exasperated British why he would not order his ships in Alexandria harbour to join de Gaulle: